 - Do not wash the cauliflower until you are ready to use it.

 great! now how to do i cook this recipe?

 Start by cutting a head of cauliflower into florets and add to a large microwaveable bowl.
-Into the same bowl, add in 3 Tbsp of heavy cream, 2 Tbsp butter, and 1/4 tsp garlic powder.
+Into the same bowl, add in 3 tablespoon of heavy cream, 2 tablespoon butter, and ¼ teaspoon garlic powder.
 Season with salt and pepper.

 Microwave for 20 minutes.
 Yep.
 Microwave.
 How easy is this recipe?!

-This rich, creamy, thick side dish has pops of bacony goodness and is so flavorful you’ll forget they aren’t mashed potatoes!
-Only 208 calories per serving!
-(7 SP)
+This rich, creamy, thick side dish has pops of bacony goodness and is so flavorful you'll forget they aren't mashed potatoes!
+Only 219 calories per serving!

 - 1 head of cauliflower (I used a small one, but any size would work fine)

 - 4 slices cooked bacon, cut into small pieces

 - Cut 1 head of cauliflower into small florets and place into a large microwaveable bowl.

 - Add in 3 tablespoon heavy cream, 2 tablespoon butter, and ¼ teaspoon garlic powder.
 Season with salt and pepper to taste.